-Exhibit 1.5

-Top Ten Mistakes Managers Make
+Exhibit 1.5 Top Ten Mistakes Managers Make

-- 1. Insensitive to others: abrasive, intimidating, bullying style - 2.
-Cold, aloof, arrogant - 3.
-Betray trust - 4.
-Overly ambitious: thinking of next job, playing politics - 5.
+- 1. Insensitive to others: abrasive, intimidating, bullying style

+- 2. Cold, aloof, arrogant

+- 3. Betrays trust

+- 4. Overly ambitious: thinking of next job, playing politics - 5.
 Specific performance problems with the business - 6.
 Overmanaging: unable to delegate or build a team - 7.
 Unable to staff effectively - 8.
 Unable to think strategically - 9.
 Unable to adapt to boss with different style - 10.
-Overdependent on advocate or mentor derailers.
-For the most part, both groups were talented, and both groups had weaknesses.
+Overdependent on advocate or mentor weaknesses.
 But what distinguished derailers from arrivers was that derailers possessed two or more fatal flaws with respect to the way they managed people.
-Although arrivers were by no means perfect, they usually had no more than one fatal flaw or had found ways to minimize the effects of their flaws on the people with whom they
+Although arrivers were by no means perfect, they usually had no more than one fatal flaw or had found ways to minimize the effects of their flaws on the people with whom they worked.